The Method (novel): Characters

-Mia Holl is a 34-year-old Biologist and is the main character of the novel.
-After the death of her brother, Moritz Holl, she gets lonely and depressed.
+Mia Holl is a 34-year-old biologist and is the main character of the novel.
+After the death of her brother, Moritz Holl, she becomes lonely and depressed.
 Throughout the book she becomes a rebel against the government.
-Her dedication to the METHODE is not strong enough to be actively against it.
+Her dedication to the METHOD is not strong enough to be actively against it.
 The name 'Mia Holl' comes from the name 'Maria Holl', a woman who was thought to be a witch in the 17th century.